sheyls/Data-Process-Covid19/Project Plan - Predicting Severe COVID-19 Cases.md

 - **Consistency**: Data should be consistent across all datasets (e.g., identifiers for patients and hospitals should remain the same).
 Measurement units for clinical variables must be standardized to avoid misinterpretation.

-- **Outlier Detection**: Outliers in clinical data (e.g., extremely high or low blood sugar levels) will be carefully examined to ensure they represent actual cases rather than data entry errors.
+### **Data Assurances for Replicability**
+To ensure that the model's results will be replicable in practice, we will require that the data used be representative of the predicted target population.

+### Representativeness of Data

+- Data must represent the target population of diabetic patients **aged 40 to 60** in the **territory of Spain**.
+- Feature distributions should closely match those of the target population, ensuring balanced class representation.

+### Relevance of Time
+Circumstances change quickly in the field of infectious diseases.
+As such, the data must have been collected **within the past 18 months**.

+Should the data prove insufficient, the sampling will be widened to 24 months.

+### Independence of Data

+- Data should be independent and free of duplicates.
+- Avoid sampling related individuals, such as family members, to prevent correlation.

 ### **Approach**

-In this section, we will outline the machine learning techniques and methodologies that will be applied to predict severe COVID-19 outcomes.
+In this section, we will outline the machine-learning techniques and methodologies that will be applied to predict severe COVID-19 outcomes.

 #### **Data Pre-processing**

 To ensure the data is ready for modeling, we will apply a series of pre-processing steps:

 - **Handling Missing Data**: Basic patterns of missing data will be handled using imputation techniques (e.g., mean/mode imputation for demographic data).
-For more complex patterns, advanced imputation methods such as **K-Nearest Neighbors (KNN)** will be applied.
+For more complex patterns, advanced imputation methods such as **K-Nearest Neighbors (KNN)** and **Multiple Imputation Chained Equations (MICE)** will be applied.

 - **Standardization and Normalization**: Continuous variables, such as vital signs and lab results, will be normalized or standardized to ensure uniformity across the dataset.